How user-generated content improves SEO

 In particular, shopping hauls, product reviews, workout videos, or even things like “A Day in the Life” video diaries are ways that you could be engaging with products and services without even realising it.
 The same goes for images and other forms of visual content.

-logo for the online forum reddit
+Logo for the online forum Reddit

 Other examples include community or discussion forums such as Reddit, Student Room or Mumsnet, where users both seek out and share their views on certain products and topics.
 Reviews also play a big part in consumer decision-making and can have a huge impact on whether or not you’re presenting the sort of service a user is likely to buy.